SWeav02/baderkit/docs/usage.md

 ```

+---

 ### The Grid Class
 The `Bader` class only has convenience functions for loading VASP or .cube files.
-For other formats, it must be created from BaderKit's custom Grid class.
-Behind the scenes, the Grid class inherits from Pymatgen's [VolumetricData class](https://pymatgen.org/pymatgen.io.vasp.html#pymatgen.io.vasp.outputs.VolumetricData).
+For other formats, it must be created from BaderKit's Grid class.
+Behind the scenes, the Grid class inherits from Pymatgen's [VolumetricData](https://pymatgen.org/pymatgen.io.vasp.html#pymatgen.io.vasp.outputs.VolumetricData) class.
 The `Grid` class can be created directly from a Pymatgen Structure and a dictionary of Array's representing the Charge Density.

 ```python
 from baderkit.core import Bader, Grid, Structure